geo-kids/Flyway-migrations/README.md

 ## Note

-* Make sure to update the *flyway.conf* file to point your target database
+* Make sure to update the *flyway.conf* file with your host, port, user and password information
 * Make sure to check the paths for both Configuration file and SQL Scripts

 ## Intructions